Rodolfo Castro Player Props: Pirates vs. Marlins

-Rodolfo Castro -- with an on-base percentage of .233 in his past 10 games, 109 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Braxton Garrett on the hill, on June 22 at 6:40 PM ET.
+The Pittsburgh Pirates, including Rodolfo Castro (.172 batting average in his past 10 games), battle starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Cubs.
+He had a hitless performance in his most recent game (0-for-4) against the Marlins.

 Rodolfo Castro Game Info & Props vs. the Marlins